jpdillingham/slskdn/README.md

 - Open multiple users in separate tabs
 - Switch between them without losing your place
 - State is preserved for each tab independently
+- Browse data cached per-user to avoid re-fetching

+---

+### 🧠 Unified Smart Source Ranking

+All automatic downloads use intelligent source selection based on your history.

+**How it works:**
+- Tracks success/failure rates per user across ALL downloads
+- Auto-replace and wishlist auto-download use smart scoring
+- Scoring factors: upload speed (40pts), queue length (30pts), free slot (15pts), your history with user (+/-15pts)
+- API endpoint at `/api/v0/ranking` to query history and rank sources
+- Better sources = faster, more reliable downloads

 ---